linli2492/DataAnalyticsAndVisualization/QuantitativeAnalysisAndVisualization/MarketProfileVolumeProfile/README.md

 - **Fair Value**: This is typically represented by the high-volume nodes in the distribution where the price spent the most time and attracted the most volume.
 Fair value zones identified on the 7th November are between 2660-2674 and 2694-2708.

 - **Trending Day**: A trending day is often identified by a *bimodal* or even *multimodal* distribution.
-In such cases, two or more peaks in trading volume and suggest distinct areas of value, often marketing shifts in perception during the session.
-Though the Volume Profile cannot give us the direction of the trend, looking at a candlestick chart can.
-GC 12-24 on the 7th November trended upwards *see below*.
+In such cases, two or more peaks in trading volume suggest distinct areas of value, often marking shifts in perception during the session.
+Though the Volume Profile alone cannot give us the direction of the trend, looking at a candlestick chart can.
+GC 12-24 on the 7th November trended upwards (*see below*).

 - **Areas of Imbalance**: These zones with relatively low trading volume signify price levels where the market moved quickly through, often indicating ineffiencies or imbalances.
 When price re-enters these zones, they may offer potential opportunities to trade in the direction of the trend or for a reversal, depending on market context.